arthur-jacquin/edit/notes.md

     classes ?? last element of group ???

-interface with system clipboard when echo ? when attribute_x ?
+when echo ?
+when attribute_x ?

-add "autoindent"
+add autoindent in break_line and insert_line
-delete automatically choose to untab
+delete automatically chooses to untab
-100x delete ?

-Mettre à jour  cheatsheet
+refresh cheatsheet
-better T ?

-make sure no conflict between command and action
+make sure no conflict between command and action in philosophy.md, tutor.def.md

 notes.md >> /dev/null